clarisma/just-the-docs/_source/python/examples/mailboxes.md

 # Example: Mailbox Collection Times

 The OpenStreetMap database contains far more information than what is visible on the map.
+Take public mailboxes, for instance: Aside from their locations, you can also discover when the letter you've dropped off will be picked up.

+What are the most common mailbox collection times?
+Let's find out:

 ```python
 import geodesk